hashicorp/terraform-provider-google/website/docs/r/alloydb_backup.html.markdown

   (Optional)
   EncryptionConfig describes the encryption config of a cluster or a backup that is encrypted with a CMEK (customer-managed encryption key).
   Structure is [documented below](#nested_encryption_config).

+* `annotations` -
+  (Optional)
+  Annotations to allow client tools to store small amount of arbitrary data.
+This is distinct from labels. https://google.aip.dev/128
+  An object containing a list of "key": value pairs.
+Example: { "name": "wrench", "mass": "1.3kg", "count": "3" }.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.